Navigating Prescription Coverage: 2025 Updates

 Diving into Stand-Alone Part D Plans

 If you prefer flexibility and more options, Stand-Alone Part D plans may be the way to go.
-These plans cover prescription drugs and can be paired with Original Medicare or a Medicare Supplement plan.
+These plans cover prescription drugs and can be paired with Original Medicare or a Medicare Supplement Insurance plan.

 The Benefits of Stand-Alone Part D Plans